 You can use tinned red peas kidney beans if necessary, but they don’t turn the cooking water very red and aren’t quite as nice as using the dried variety.

-If preferred you can cook the peas in a pressure cooker from dried, in about 45 – 60 minutes, which will save you hard work, and yes it also provides great color to the completed rice.
+If preferred you can cook the peas in a pressure cooker, in about 45 – 60 minutes, which will save you hard work, and yes it also provides great color to the completed rice.

 Let’s Start Food preparation!…